Outdoor Brands’ Apparel Sizes Don’t Match Customer Demand, Study Shows

 The discrepancies between sizing and demand are most distinct at the higher end of the sizing spectrum, the study noted.
 This follows a clear industry trend of underproducing clothing for consumers who need larger sizes.

 According to the study, “for men’s upper body sizing, no brands surveyed had production runs that produced the XXL size in proportion to the sizing represented by the Cairn customer demographics.
 This difference is almost always offset by an over production of sizes small and medium.”

 For women’s upper-body sizing, only one brand showed production of any XXL apparel at all, despite the fact that XXL is the appropriate size for 4 percent of Cairn’s female customer base—nearly one in 20 women.

-“In addition,” the report states, “size XL represents 16 percent of the Cairn customer demographics [for women’s upper-body apparel] and three out of the four brands surveyed designate at most 10 percent of their production run to this size.”
+“In addition,” the report stated, “size XL represents 16 percent of the Cairn customer demographics [for women’s upper-body apparel] and three out of the four brands surveyed designate at most 10 percent of their production run to this size.”

 The problem also seems to be worse among women’s apparel than among men’s.
-“For men’s lower-body sizing, brand production was much closer to what is represented by the Cairn sizing data,” the study says.
+“For men’s lower-body sizing, brand production was much closer to what is represented by the Cairn sizing data,” the study said.
 “For women’s lower-body sizing, all brands skewed their production percentages lower than what is represented by the Cairn sizing data.
 The production of apparel in women’s small is much higher for all brands studies than what the Cairn data suggest it should be.”